Not-So-Spooky Halloween Safety Tips

 - Lighting Systems – You can simply program your indoor and outdoor lighting to turn on earlier, or to turn on at a time when you’re out to make your empty home seem occupied.
 Some light control systems will allow you to remotely turn lights on, off, dim or brighten (see below).

-- Video Doorbells – Video doorbells record anyone who presses the button and can even come equipped with HD cameras and night vision.
+- Doorbell Camera – Video doorbell cameras record anyone who presses the button and can even come equipped with HD cameras and night vision.
 Not in?
-Some security systems can notify you via your smartphone when someone is on your property.
+Some security camera systems can notify you via your smartphone when someone is on your property.
 You’ll be able to see and speak with anyone at your front door (and choose to answer with ‘trick’ or ‘treat’).

 - Remote Access – If you’re out trick-or-treating and realize that you’ve forgotten to set your alarm system or turn on your lights, then don’t panic.
 Some security systems and light controls allow you to arm or disarm your system and turn lights on and off remotely by accessing it via your smartphone, tablet or computer.